Curriculum and Instruction

 Hours: 3

-An experiential component in which future public school teachers design and implement curriculum and model the use of a variety of classroom assessment techniques.
-The resident teachers will use cutting edge technologies for both creating and assessing lessons.
-Special attention will center on the alignment of curriculum, instruction, and testing.
-Prospective teachers will achieve knowledge and skill by observing and assisting middle/secondary public school teachers in classroom situations.
+An experiential component in which clinical teachers design and implement curriculum and model the use of a variety of classroom assessment techniques.
+The clinical teachers will use cutting edge technologies for both creating and assessing lessons.
+Field based experience required.
+Prerequisites: SED 300, SED 330, SED 331, SED 332; Minimum overall GPA of 2.75.

 Hours: 3-6